-Pharmaceutical companies can remunerate HCPs and others (called together "consultants" for the purpose of this Note for Guidance) for advice on subjects relevant to their products or business.
+Pharmaceutical companies can remunerate healthcare professionals and others (called together "consultants" for the purpose of this Note for Guidance) for advice on subjects relevant to their products or business.
 Payment of fees for services is covered in Article 7.4 of the IFPMA Code of Practice including the requirement for a legitimate need for the service and that a written contract is agreed in advance.
 Fees for services can include many activities such as speaking at and/or chairing meetings and events, involvement in medical/scientific studies, clinical trials or training services, participation in advisory board meetings, participation in market research.
-If a fee for service so for services must be commensurate with the time and effort involved the knowledge, expertise, and the professional status of the recipients.
+If a fee for service is offered it should be made clear that it is a payment for such work and advice.
+Fees for services must be commensurate with the time and effort involved the knowledge, expertise and the professional status of the recipients.
 Article 7.4 of the IFPMA Code requires that remuneration must be reasonable and reflect the fair market value of the services provided.
 Account should be taken of the country of practice of each participant.

-Practical guidance - points to consider
+Practical Guidance - points to consider